animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-Spring Data for Apache Geode Repositories enable the definition of query methods to easily execute Apache Geode OQL queries against the Region the managed entity maps to, as the following example shows:
+Spring Data for GemFire Repositories enable the definition of query methods to easily execute Apache Geode OQL queries against the Region the managed entity maps to, as the following example shows: